THE DANISH CONCEPT OF UNIQUE OPERATIONAL FLEXIBILITY AND COST SAVINGS.

 Denmark operates 9 MH-60R Sea Hawk helicopters.

-MCM Denmark is an innovative MCM concept based on ISO Standard containers (TEU) and unmanned drones.
-MCM Denmark have been deployed with several host platforms, including THETIS-Class Ocean Patrol Vessels and commersial Supply Vessels.
+MCM Denmark is an innovative MCM concept based on ISO Standard containers (TEU) and remotely operated drones up to 125 tons.
+MCM Denmark have been deployed with several host platforms, including THETIS-class Ocean Patrol Vessels and commercial Supply Vessels.
+The concept has been deployed sucessfully several times as an inherent part of NATO MCMGROUP ONE.